 He told me that the pet nanny picked up the puppy and even sent me a picture of the travel crate.
 BUT then he said that I would need to pay $200 for city permit and $300 for traveling insurance fee both refundable once puppy was delivered.
 I sent the money though Zelle again but to a different number.
 Later that day, I get a text saying the State of Texas is requiring two vaccines for the pup so I paid $250 for the vaccines and vet service to yet another number.
 Then next day came, and apparently the puppy had a penalty, feeding, and delay charges of $250 so I paid one more person through Zelle.
 Then, the puppy needed to be on hold due to the vaccines and I had to pay $500 refundable for that to this guy — ***** — thru Zelle.

-In fact, by the time this nonsense was all over, Hernandez had sent the scammers nearly $5,800 through Zelle.
+In fact, by the time this nonsense was all over, Elizabeth had sent the scammers nearly $5,800 through Zelle.
 And the end result?
 A drained bank account and, of course, no puppy to show for it.

 The bottom line: These scams happen fast.
 The scammer relies on keeping you off-kilter.
 They may tell you that others are interested in the same puppy to create a now-or-never sense of urgency.
 Don’t let fake reviews trick you — ask for contact information of previous customers.
-Better yet, never commit to buying a puppy or kitten from a stranger on the internet who wants you to pay via Zelle.
+Better yet, never commit to buying a puppy or kitten from a stranger on the internet who wants you to pay for it via Zelle.
 It’s a scam 100 percent of the time.
-Instead, visit your local pet shelter.
+Instead, consider visiting your local pet shelter.
 There you’ll likely find many needy animals that would love to become your family’s new best friend.

 2. No, you aren’t going to get rich.
 It’s a scam